vitaly22041977/Sample-of-ML-Model-Jupyter-Lab-/README.md

 # Sample-of-ML-Model-Jupyter-Lab

-These are the exsample of machine learning work
+This is the exsample of machine learning work
 - creating predictiction model of airline passenger satisfaction provided by course of Bogdan Staschuk